mailcow/mailcow-blog/content/posts/2025/release-2025-12/index.en.md

 ---

-## 2025-12 (Release: 9th December 2025)

-**Moohoo everyone!**

-We're excited to bring you the **2025-12 Update**!
-This release focuses on bug fixes and minor improvements to enhance your mailcow experience.

 {{< admonition warning >}}
 If you are using Docker Compose v5, please make sure that you first apply these small fixes in order to prevent the update.sh script from failing: